You will be docked at the Minatocho Pier in Hakodate.

 Shuttle buses services are provided from the port to downtown Hakodate.
 The bus will drop you off at Town Planning center where maps will be handed out and any questions answered.

 In addition, the port is in the process of enhancing the Nishi wharf which will allow both locations to accept large ships.
-Construction is set to be complete later in 2018.
+Construction was completed in 2018.
 The Nishi wharf is located right at the heart of the city giving visitors quick access.

 Map of Hakodate